 If you have a police file number, please have it ready when you report your claim.

-Step 2: An adjuster is assigned to your claim
+Step 2: A claim representative is assigned to your claim

-The adjuster gathers as much information as possible about the crash and reviews the claim details, considering the rules of the road as outlined in the Motor Vehicle Act.
+The claim representative gathers as much information as possible about the crash and reviews the claim details, considering the rules of the road as outlined in the Motor Vehicle Act.
 They may consult other resources and/or use investigation tools.

-The adjuster will also determine responsibility (also called fault or liability) for the crash and keep you updated on the claim.
+The claim representative will also determine responsibility (also called fault or liability) for the crash and keep you updated on the claim.